All Products

 Monitor NetACC

-netacc_ss is a monitoring tool provided by NetACC.
-You can run the netacc_ss command to monitor the status of data sent and received by a NetACC-accelerated process.
-You can run the command on a server and a client to monitor NetACC.
+netacc_ss is a monitoring tool of NetACC.
+Run the netacc_ss command to monitor the status of data sent and received by the processes of NetACC-accelerated TCP applications.
+To monitor NetACC, you can run the command on a server and a client.

 netacc_ss command